 You already know the signs of withdrawal.
 There are the cravings for another drink and the shakes.
 You typically wake up to them.
 Besides that, they come when you wait too long to have a drink.

-However, it doesn’t have to be that way.
-During California alcohol addiction treatment, you work with therapists who understand what you’re going through.
+During treatment, you work with therapists who understand what you’re going through.
 They know that the alcohol withdrawal timeline includes pain and cravings.
 Therefore, they can plan to help you.

 Examples of care approaches include: